 Also, just because it was sent after or before normal work hours, at 5:00 AM, for example, it doesn’t mean it was opened at that time.
 If your employees are not inclined to check their emails after work hours, it might make sense to schedule emails before people start for the day.
 It could pay off to be the first email in the inbox before the bombardment of emails comes in.

 Using your internal email data to find out the best time to send emails

-Measuring re-opens and engagement on internal emails over timeIf you’re using Bananatag, you can get insight on how specific emails perform using The Activity Distribution graph.
+Measuring re-opens and engagement on internal emails over timeIf you’re using Bananatag for employee email tracking, you can get insight on how specific emails perform using The Activity Distribution graph.
 This report, as shown below with anonymous data, lets the sender see when opens and clicks for a specific email occurred on a timeline: